 What hope do I have as a vegan vet?

-I made the decision quite literally to go cold-turkey and to stop eating any animal products on the day of my 52nd birthday last year as well as turn our little family dog Ruff onto a 100% plant-based diet to find the perfect balanced diet for him that he loves….. and I have.
+I made the decision quite literally to go cold-turkey and to stop eating any animal products on the day of my 52nd birthday in 2019, as well as turn our little family dog Ruff onto a 100% plant-based diet to find the perfect balanced diet for him that he loves….. and I have.
 It has not been an easy road as my enormously sceptical vet husband required convincing, but making contact with Germany and the wonderful sustainable companies and individuals there where plant-based feeding of dogs is massive has been my reason to keep going.
 I love being 100% plant-based – it is so easy…..and I love feeding our little Ruff only plant-based – dry, homemade and treats….it too is so easy.

 We all need to at least be open-minded to this wonderfully sustainable way forward in feeding our dogs as it is healthy, it is balanced and it follows all Sir David Attenborough’s hopes for a future of sustainability.
 It also allows us to fully appreciate the bond that we have with our pet as not only can we continue to give them human names and treat them as family members, but now they can eat like us and lick us safe in the knowledge that we will catch nothing from their saliva!